 - Preheat the oven to 400°F

-- Line a baking sheet with parchment paper and add the Panko bread crumbs, distribute them evenly and bake them on the middle rack of the oven for 10-15 minutes until lightly browned.
-Remove from the oven, allow to cool.
-Reserve.
+- Line a baking sheet with parchment paper and add the Panko bread crumbs, distribute them evenly and bake them on the middle rack for 10-15 minutes until lightly browned.
+Allow them to cool.

-- Add the reserved egg to a dish and lightly whip it with a fork.
-In a second dish add the reserved toasted Panko crumbs.
+- Add the second egg to a dish and lightly whip it with a fork.
+In a second dish add the toasted bread crumbs.

 - Transfer the baking sheet to the middle rack of the oven and bake for 20 minutes.
-Remove from the oven and transfer the croquettes to a serving dish.
-Serve warm with sour cream and the reserved 1/4 cup of chopped chives
+Remove from the oven and transfer the crispy mashed potato balls to a serving dish.
+Serve warm with sour cream and the reserved ¼ cup of chopped chives

 Potato croquettes can also be formed into log or patty shapes and served as a side dish with a main meal.